sap-tutorials/Tutorials/tutorials/haas-dm-deploying-haas/haas-dm-deploying-haas.md

 ---
-title: Deploying SAP HANA as a Service
+title: Deploy SAP HANA as a Service
 description: Create an instance of the SAP Cloud Platform, SAP HANA Service.
 auto_validation: true
 time: 15